Open Access Dissertation

 Awareness of deficit has a considerable influence on driving outcomes both directly and as a moderator between the relationship of neuropsychological functioning and driving performance.
 When adults with ABI lack appreciation for their impairments, their neuropsychological status is especially important in predicting driving outcomes.
 Even minor deficits, if not recognized and compensated for appropriately, can increase driving risk substantially.

 Griffen, Julie Ann, "Awareness of deficits and on-road driving performance among persons with acquired brain injury" (2011).
 Wayne State University Dissertations.
-Paper 310.
+310.